Long-range minimal models: Contour deformations with MB

 instead.

 Moving onto the multi-variable example $I_{1,2}$, we should run

 which takes a few seconds.
 The first difference is that we have supplied a set of rules manually which is faster than calling \texttt{MBoptimizedRules[]}.
 The second difference is that the continuation now has two steps.
 The result of taking $\delta \to 0$ (even after taking the constant term and dropping $O(\delta)$) is a list of integrals.
 This entire layer must be fed into \texttt{MBcontinue[]} so that $\alpha_-^2 \to 1$ can be applied to each entry.
-Fortunately, this yields the closed form result \eqref{result-subleading1}.
+Fortunately, the final result, once expanded in $1/m$ and integrated, yields the closed form result \eqref{result-subleading1}.

 The most time consuming contour deformation in this paper (and the main reason to use \texttt{MB}) is the one for $I_{2,2}$, namely \eqref{final-input1}.
 To arrive at a set of substitution rules which make the contour straight, demand that all exponents are between $0$ and $1$ whenever \eqref{symanzik} is used.
 When using it on $t_1$, this produces values of $\alpha_+^2$ and $\alpha_+ \alpha_-$ which make the $\Re \delta_{ij} > 0$ linear programming problem easy to solve.
 Next for $t_2$, these partial rules plus a suitable value of $\alpha_-^2$ allows $\Re \gamma_{ij} > 0$ to be solved quickly as well.
 It is then not difficult to tune $\gamma$ until all arguments are positive.
 Using this method, a set of rules which does the job is found to be \ba & \alpha_+^2 = \frac{41}{72}, \quad \alpha_-^2 = \frac{361}{576}, \quad \alpha_+ \alpha_- = -\frac{11}{48}, \quad \gamma = -\frac{989}{576}, \quad \Re \gamma_{12} = \frac{1}{8}, \quad \Re \gamma_{13} = \frac{11}{96} \\ & \Re \delta_{12} = \frac{1}{24}, \quad \Re \delta_{13} = \frac{1}{12}, \quad \Re \delta_{14} = \frac{1}{6}, \quad \Re \delta_{23} = \frac{1}{24}, \quad \Re \delta_{24} = \frac{1}{8}. \ea Let us assume that \texttt{int} has been set to \eqref{final-input1} and \texttt{rules} has been set to \eqref{final-input2}.
 Before finishing, we must contend with the fact that the large $m$ limit sends $\alpha_+^2 \to 1$ and $\alpha_-^2 \to 1$ at the same time.
 This is a problem which only appears when both types of screening charges are present.\footnote{A naive way to account for this would be to take $\alpha_+^2 \to \alpha_-^{-2}$ followed by $\alpha_-^2 \to 1$ but this would give the wrong answer.
 Gamma functions containing the sum of a parameter and its inverse lead to very expensive analytic continuations which \texttt{MB} does not implement.
 As stated in \cite{c05}, parameters known to \texttt{MB} must enter linearly in the arguments of gamma functions.} If we define $\epsilon \equiv m^{-1}$, a viable strategy is to cut off the infinite sum in \be \alpha_+^2 = 1 + \epsilon, \quad \alpha_-^2 = \sum_{k = 0}^\infty (-\epsilon)^k \ee and then treat different functions of $\epsilon$ as separate parameters which go to zero.
 The number of terms to keep is set by the number of powers of $m$ which are desired in the final result.
 To extract the leading and first subleading singularities, it is enough to use \be \alpha_+^2 = 1 + \epsilon_1, \quad \alpha_-^2 = 1 - \epsilon_1 + \epsilon_2 \ee where we later set $\epsilon_1 = \epsilon$ and $\epsilon_2 = \epsilon^2 - \epsilon^3$.
 The code for expanding in these two parameters is now straightforward.
 Using \texttt{g, apam, e1, e2} to denote $(\gamma, \alpha_+ \alpha_-, \epsilon_1, \epsilon_2)$ respectively, we should run